noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [Oi, stop right there, useless goddess.]

-What the heck is this person saying now!!?!
+What the heck is this person saying now?!
 Who the heck is homo?!
 I’m asking you!!!
 However, as expected of Fate-san, she magnificently ignored the shout of my heart and continued speaking.

 [However, I heard from Shall-tan that Kai-chan had become lovers with the Underworld King!!!
-Then, doesn’t that mean I also have a chance!!?!
+Then, doesn’t that mean I also have a chance?!
 I can also do it!!!]

 [...What the heck...]